jordwest/prism/docs/JOURNAL.md

 #lore #idea: have a "Reincarnate" button instead of respawn.
 Leave little notes/clues around or inscriptions on the wall that suggest many have been on this same path.
 The "Grail of Temula" (Temula is amulet backwards).

 Ok I'm getting a bit slow now, maybe burnout setting in.
 I'm going to just check out how I might do the UI mouse interaction so I can mull over it overnight.

+# Friday 15 Aug 2025

+Today was a pretty slow day compared to the past two weeks.
+I needed to just sit and rest for most of the day.
+Lots of stuff coming up and it feels like the body just needs to rest.

+I did get animation delays working this morning, as well as almost being able to consume potions, however it's now freezing up when clicking the item in the inventory.

+Ok now suddenly it's working again for some reason.